 Telecoms have long struggled with customer satisfaction problems.
 For example, OnHoldWith.com collected more than 165,000 posts1 mentioning the phrase “on hold with” from Twitter.
 Twitter is the go-to platform for public customer complaints.
 The phrase “on hold with” is among the more commonly used expressions of frustration in the customer lexicon.
 Verizon was the most likely to be mentioned with both AT&T and Telus showing up in the top 10.

 This lack of customer satisfaction translates into real revenue losses.
-Customer satisfaction appears to be worsening as consumers become more connected and develop higher and higher expectations.
+Customer satisfaction, measured by CSAT scores, appears to be worsening as consumers become more connected and develop higher and higher expectations.

-Fortunately, a new generation of Conversational AI platforms has arrived that go far beyond the capabilities of the first-generation chatbots deployed by most telcos.
+Fortunately, a new generation of Conversational AI customer service platforms has arrived that go far beyond the capabilities of the first-generation chatbots deployed by most telcos.
+The term “chatbot tool” is synonymous with almost all forms of artificial conversation.
+As a result, powerful conversational AI is often mischaracterized as the best chatbots when they are actually something next-level.
 These Conversational AI systems incorporate advanced natural language systems that intuitively understand “I want to pay my bill” has nearly the same meaning as “I’d like to settle my account.”

 The impact Conversational AI can have on Telco customer service